iremcelikk/JAVA101-Loops/README.md

 12-GreatestLowestNumber -> Description: Finds the greatest and lowest number of entered number until a negative number entered

 13-PerfectNumbers -> Description: Finds whether the entered number is a perfect number

+14-StarsInvertedTriangle -> Description: Draws an inverted triangle based on the entered number